Clawson, Michigan

 Clawson is a city in Oakland County in the U.S. state of Michigan.
-It is part of the Detroit metropolitan area.
-At the 2010 census, its population was 11,825.
+A northern suburb of Detroit, Clawson is located about 19 mi north of downtown Detroit.
+As of the 2020 census, the city had a population of 11,389.

 History

 This area was occupied by the historic Potowatomi people, who were among the indigenous peoples in the Detroit territory.
 They traded furs for goods for years with the French Canadians and English colonists.

-The city's name is a misspelling of the surname of John Lawson, an early European-American settler.
+The city's name is a misspelling of the surname of John C. Lawson, an early European-American settler.
 It was founded by European Americans in 1829 and was originally known as Pumachug and The Corners.
 The name was inspired by the sound made by the Cider Mill and Saw Mill on each corner of the main intersection.
 The sound was described as "pum-a-chug, pum-a-chug."
-The city was incorporated as Clawson in 1921 as a village; in 1940 it was incorporated as a city.
+The city was incorporated as Clawson in 1920 as a village; in 1940 it was incorporated as a city.